alexsnow348/learning-notes/Clippings/The Solitary Art of Self-Creation.md

 - Have you carved out a life true to who you are beyond the job, the title, the possessions, and society's tedious obligations?
 - Have you ever accomplished anything on your own terms to be truly proud of?
 - Have you achieved some aspect of personal excellence through the cultivation of your own creative powers?
 Or are you simply living out your life as a walking mimicry, relying on customs, fashions, false appearances, and the opinions of others to nourish your sense of self-worth?

+## The Top Five Regrets of the Dying

+1) “I wish I'd had the courage to live a life true to myself, not the life others expected of me.”
+2) “I wish I hadn't worked so hard.”
+3) “I wish I'd had the courage to express my feelings.”
+4) “I wish I had stayed in touch with my friends.”
+5) “I wish I had let myself be happier.”